qheilmann/CommandAPI-docs/docs/en/incompatible-versions.md

 There are a few arguments that are incompatible with various versions of Minecraft.
 This page outlines the full list of incompatibilities that the CommandAPI has with what versions of Minecraft.

-## Argument changes with respect to Minecraft version
+## Argument changes with respect to a Minecraft version

 ### ChatArgument's chat preview